yDesamours/build-a-modern-saas/phase_1/module_2/3-DDD.md

-## 2.3 Domain-Driven Design (DDD) Essentials
+# 2.3 Domain-Driven Design (DDD) Essentials

 Domain-Driven Design is an approach to software development that focuses on the business domain and domain logic.
 It's about building software that reflects the real-world business concepts and processes.

-### Key Goals of DDD
+## Key Goals of DDD

 - Align software with real business problems
 - Improve communication between developers and domain experts
 - Reduce complexity by organizing code around business concepts
 - Facilitate maintainability and scalability

-### Core DDD Concepts

-DDD introduces key concepts to help structure applications.
+## Strategic vs Tactical DDD

+Before diving into concepts, it helps to know that DDD is really made of two halves, and this chapter is organized around that split:

+- **Strategic DDD** is about *deciding where the boundaries go*: what is the domain, how it splits into subdomains, where one Bounded Context ends and another begins, and how those contexts talk to each other.
+- **Tactical DDD** is about *how you design and code inside one boundary*: Entities, Value Objects, Aggregates, Domain Services, Domain Events, Repositories.

+Most tutorials jump straight to the tactical patterns because they look like familiar object-oriented code.
+But the strategic half is what makes DDD different from "just good OOP" — it's the part that deals with language, meaning, and team boundaries, not just class design.
+Keep this distinction in mind: everything in **Part 1** is strategic, everything in **Part 2** is tactical.

+---

+# Part 1 — Strategic DDD

-#### 1. Domain
+### 1. Domain

 A **domain** is the specific subject area or problem space that a software addresses.
 It's the entire universe of discourse around the business problem.

 ```
 DOMAIN: E-Commerce Platform